Daughter's death last September took the wind out of the St. Paul Saints' Mike Veeck

 “Manfred doesn’t like baseball,” Veeck said.
 “He’s a labor lawyer.
 All he likes is winning a negotiation.
 And his right-hand guy, [Dan] Halem, he’s the same.
 I never thought I’d say this, but I miss Bud Selig.
 The game was his life.
 I believe that serving the ‘best interest of baseball’ that’s part of the commissioner’s job description … that should mean something.”

-On Monday, the player reps voted 33-5 against management’s last offer, leaving Manfred to set a schedule — reported to be 50-some games starting July 29 — and maintaining the union’s right to file a grievance and seek millions in lost salaries.
+On Monday, the player reps voted 33-5 against management’s last offer, leaving Manfred to set a schedule — 60 games, reportedly starting July 29 — and maintaining the union’s right to file a grievance and seek millions in lost salaries.

 For now, Saints home games will be played in Sioux Falls; Winnipeg home games in Fargo; and Chicago home games in Milwaukee.
 There’s a chance — only a chance — the Saints will be able to use CHS Field with limited crowds later in the summer.